Product Owner Team

 The developers can help by clarifying details with other stakeholders as long as it does not contradict the Product Owner’s direction.
 It is important to maintain the single point of accountability for success and failure; not by a committee.

 Create a Product Owner Team, led by the Chief Product Owner that together carries out product ownership.

 The CPO clearly communicates the strategy and the Product Backlog Items.
-The CPO works with a Product Owner for each team to select and order backlog items for that team.
+The CPO works with the Product Owners to select and order backlog items for the teams.
 The Product Owners at the team level need the help of the Development Team to break the backlog into small Product Backlog Items for execution.

 ✥ ✥ ✥